grebtsew/Object-and-facial-detection-in-python/README.md

 From here on you probably have a great overall competence of object and facial detection You are ready to create your own content.

+# Own implementation
+In folder "Own implementation" I have combinated some code from the repos linked above to create a customable python script using face-detection, face-recognition and object-tracking.
+Importing dlib and OpenCV.